 Another advantage to reverse proxies is that they allow access to only those endpoints required for your applications.
 If you need the authentication user interface and OAuth2/OpenID Connect endpoints, then you can expose only those endpoints and no others.
 A good rule of thumb is to check which functionality is required for your public interface and then use the reverse proxy to expose only those endpoints.

 A third advantage to reverse proxies is when you have applications that sit on non-standard containers for which ForgeRock does not provide a native agent.
-In this case, you can implement a reverse proxy in your web tier, and deploy a policy agent on the reverse proxy to filter any requests.
+In this case, you can implement a reverse proxy in your web tier, and deploy a web or Java agent on the reverse proxy to filter any requests.

-Figure 3.3, "Frontend Load Balancers and Reverse Proxies with Agent" shows a simple topology diagram of your Web tier with agents deployed on your reverse proxies.
-The dotted policy agents indicate that they can be optionally deployed in your network depending on your configuration, container type, and application.
+"Frontend Load Balancers and Reverse Proxies with Agent" shows a simple topology diagram of your Web tier with agents deployed on your reverse proxies.
+The dotted agents indicate that they can be optionally deployed in your network depending on your configuration, container type, and application.

 3.2.4.
 Identity Gateway